margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 *I believe* participation in the fine arts brings joy [in 2009, 2010]

 *Do I still believe this?*
 I believe and have found that playing music and participating in improv brings joy and helps to share stories.
 I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.
-I believe that all of mankind can express musicality.
+I believe that all of mankind can express musicality, but real musicians lead me to hate playing music.
 [2021]

 ## Relationship to Art ##
 * Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships and literature.